-Just be aware of this and you can accurately plan around where you know you will want to stop or provide whomever will do the mail drops on your behalf so they can replace them if you have a change in schedule.
+Just be aware of this and you can accurately plan around where you know you will want to stop or provide whoever will do the mail drops on your behalf so they can replace them if you have a change in schedule.

 The other method opposite of using resupply boxes is the grocery store resupply method which is more focused on living in the moment and only using the stores you come across.

-This method will be more adaptable and change as your tastes change on your thru hike but at the same time will tend to cost you much more money than buying the same goods at home due to mom and pop shops and scarcity.
+This method will be more adaptable and change as your tastes change on your thru-hike but at the same time will tend to cost you much more money than buying the same goods at home due to mom-and-pop shops and scarcity.

-This is also the way that will get you a very nutrient lacking diet that can cause you all kinds of health issues the longer you are on the trail, take care to not just focus solely on junk foods to manage your diet right.
+This is also the way that will get you a very nutrient-lacking diet that can cause you all kinds of health issues the longer you are on the trail, take care to not just focus solely on junk foods to manage your diet right.

-Now comes the fun part that most people look forward to before a long hike, building up the gear that will make you a ready to start on the trail.
+Now comes the fun part that most people look forward to before a long hike, building up the gear that will make you ready to start on the trail.